-It can be shown that in the case of the displacement operator of the form \eqref{D_delta} (with the real displacement parameter $\delta$), in order to obtain the best sensitivity, the parameter $\alpha$ also has to be real.
-This corresponds to displacement of the SC state in the direction orthogonal of SC interference strips.
+It can be shown that in order to obtain the best sensitivity with a displacement operator of the form \eqref{D_delta}, with the real displacement parameter $\delta$, the parameter $\alpha$ also has to be real.
+This corresponds to displacement of the SC state in the direction orthogonal to SC interference strips.
 In this case, the output quantum state is equal to

 Taking into account that for any complex numbers $\alpha_{1,2}$,

 we obtain the following simple equation for the overlapping of the initial and displaced SC states: